maximkiesel1/batch_processing_IaC_AWS/README.md

 ## Installing and Running LocalStack

-LocalStack provides an easy-to-use test and development environment for AWS cloud resources on your local machine.
-In this guide (for `bash`), you'll help how to install and run LocalStack.
+LocalStack provides an easy-to-use testing and development environment for AWS cloud resources on your local machine.
+This guide (for `bash`) will help you install and run LocalStack.

 ### Prerequisites